 According to Richard Whatley, a British theologian, “A man is called selfish not for pursuing his own good, but for neglecting his neighbor’s.”
 Loving your neighbor goes far beyond peering over the fence.
 To love your neighbor means to serve our communities by giving back what we receive—an ongoing flow of goodwill.
 There are lots of ways we can truly love our neighbors.
 Here are 5 of them.

-1. Be Generous
+1. Be generous.

-2. Be Ethical
+2. Be ethical.

-3. Be Fair
+3. Be fair.

 Judge all things and people honestly.
-We aren’t to show partiality to a poor man just because of his station, but the same applies to a rich man as well.
+We aren’t to show partiality to a poor man just because of his station, but the same applies to a rich man.
 Only a person’s character should determine what judgment we render.
-Be fair in all that we do.
+Be fair in all you do.The kindness that transfers to others when we genuinely smile at them has tremendous influence.

-4. Be Kind
+4. Be kind.

-The kindness that transfers to another when we genuinely smile at them has tremendous influence.Sometimes one of the most difficult things to do in life is to smile.
-We are surrounded by a world filled with hate, bitterness, jealousy, envy, and violence, and we are to smile about it?
-The kindness that transfers to another when we genuinely smile at them has tremendous influence.
+Sometimes, one of the most difficult things to do is smile.
+We are surrounded by hate, bitterness, jealousy, envy, and violence.
+How are we supposed to smile?
+But the kindness that transfers to others when we genuinely smile at them has tremendous influence.
 Kindness and compassion are two of the most powerful weapons.
 Use them daily.

-5. Be Peaceful
+5. Be peaceful.